 “We’re so glad that both of our children have been gifted with a natural ability to learn beyond measure and excel in their academic endeavors,” the parents told a news outlet.

 Both parents were born and raised in India before moving to the U.S. to advance their careers and offer better opportunities for their children.
-Seeing as they are both software professionals, it’s no surprise where young Kamal gets his talent for technology.
+Seeing as they are both software professionals, it’s no surprise that young Kamal gets his talent for technology.

 With a high school education and (soon) three college degrees under his belt, the natural question is, “What will Kamal do now?”
 Unsurprisingly, he’s already gotten started on his career goals.
 Kamal and Shashi are working together with other developers at NthEye, LLC, to develop a product for online proctoring software and solutions, to help universities conduct exams online securely.
 Someday – possibly within the next five years – Kamal hopes to be CEO of a company.
 He is also considering pursuing a Ph.D. at Cumberlands, and if so, would be one of the youngest students to do so.